 The Deemed Loan is subject to impairment reviews in accordance with IAS 39.
-A charge for impairment would be recognised where there is a risk that the income on the Deemed Loan will be significantly reduced.
+A charge for impairment would be recognised where there is a risk that the cash flows on the Deemed Loan to Originator will be significantly reduced.
 This could occur if the credit quality of the Housing Association assets that are pledged as collateral for the loan have significantly deteriorated.
 Currently the Management Committee consider that no impairment exists.